peterhinch/micropython-iot/README.md

 This illustrates up to four clients communicating with the server.
 The demo expects the clients to have ID's in the range 1 to 4.

-On the server navigate to the parent directory of `micropyhton_iot`and run:
+On the server navigate to the parent directory of `micropython_iot`and run:
 ```
 python3 -m micropython_iot.examples.s_app_cp
 ```
-On each client edit the file `/pyboard/examples/local.py` to ensure that each has a unique ID in range 1-4.
+On each client edit the file `/pyboard/micropython_iot/examples/local.py` to ensure that each has a unique ID in range 1-4.
 Run
 ```
 from micropython_iot.examples import c_app
 ```